UN-OCHA/COD-ArcTools/Tutorials/UTF_EncodingCheck_Tutorial.md

 ### 3. Specifying the Folder to Evaluate & Executing the Script
 Navigate to the folder that contains the shapefiles that you wish to check the UTF encoding of.
 In this tutorial, the folder to specify is the *Haiti_shp* folder.
 Click 'Add' then 'OK' to run the *UTF Encoding Check* script on each shapefile within the specified folder.

-Note 1: The *UTF Encoding Check* script does not evaluate any shapefiles that may be within sub-folders.
+Note: The *UTF Encoding Check* script does not evaluate any shapefiles within sub-folders.

 ![Selecting a folder Image](../Screenshots/UTF_Check/UTFChooseFolder.PNG "Selecting a folder")

-Note 2: The if each shapefile does not have a corresponding *.cpg* file, you will be notified with one of the following messages:.
+Note: The if each shapefile does not have a corresponding *.cpg* file, you will be notified with one of the following messages:.

 If there are a different number of *.shp* and *.cpg* files within the specified folder: